polkadot-fellows/Evaluations/argument/muharem/0008-muharem-02-2026-retantion-evidence.md

 With @dhirajs0, I have been working on governance-related topics.
 Together, we finalized and merged Multi-Asset Bounties for the upcoming Kusama and Polkadot releases ([runtimes/1070](https://github.com/polkadot-fellows/runtimes/pull/1070)).
 We have also proposed several improvements to existing governance mechanisms ([polkadot-sdk/11100](https://github.com/paritytech/polkadot-sdk/issues/11100), [polkadot-sdk/11199](https://github.com/paritytech/polkadot-sdk/issues/11199), [polkadot-sdk/11099](https://github.com/paritytech/polkadot-sdk/issues/11099)).

-I onboarded @cirko33 to the meta-transactions topic.
+I onboarded @cirko33, who is new to the Polkadot ecosystem, to the meta-transactions topic.
 We addressed several security issues in the current implementation and are now preparing practical guidelines for the community on how to configure meta-transactions in a runtime and how dApps can integrate with them.

 ## Voting record